Poland arrests two over spying allegations, including Huawei employee

 WARSAW: Poland has arrested a Chinese employee of Huawei and a Polish national involved in cyber business on allegations of spying, Polish media reported on Friday, deepening the controversy over Western criticism of the Chinese telecoms equipment maker.

-Polish public TV channel TVP said security services had also searched the local offices of Huawei Technologies Cos Ltd, as well as the offices of telecoms firm Orange Polska, where it said the Polish national works.

-Huawei Poland did not immediately respond to an emailed request for comment.
-Huawei in China could not immediately be reached for comment.

-In December, Canadian authorities arrested a top Huawei executive, Meng Wanzhou, at the behest of U.S. authorities as part of an investigation into alleged violations of U.S. trade sanctions.

-U.S. intelligence agencies allege Huawei is linked to China's government and that its equipment could contain "backdoors" for use by government spies.
+U.S. intelligence agencies allege Huawei Technologies Cos Ltd is linked to China's government and that its equipment could contain "backdoors" for use by government spies.

 No evidence has been produced publicly and the firm has repeatedly denied the claims.

-The U.S. criticism has led to a number of Western countries and companies to review whether they should allow Huawei's equipment to be used in their telecoms networks.
+But the criticism has led several Western countries and companies to look into whether they should allow Huawei's equipment to be used in their telecoms networks.

+Polish public TV channel TVP said security services had also searched the local offices of Huawei; the offices of telecoms firm Orange Polska, where it said the Polish national works; and Poland's Office of Electronic Communications, the country's telecoms regulator.

+"We are aware of the situation, and we are looking into it.
+We have no comment for the time being," Huawei said in a statement.

+"Huawei complies with all applicable laws and regulations in the countries where it operates, and we require every employee to abide by the laws and regulations in the countries where they are based," it added.

+In December, Canadian authorities arrested a top Huawei executive, Meng Wanzhou, at the behest of U.S. authorities as part of an investigation into alleged violations of U.S. trade sanctions, raising tensions with China at a time when Washington and Beijing are engaged in a broader trade war.

 "The Chinese national is a businessman working in a major electronics company ... the Pole is a person known in circles associated with cyber business," Maciej Wasik, the deputy head of Poland's special services, told state news agency PAP.